 Children must have a current medical form on file with the Park District and must be fully toilet trained (no Pull-Ups® allowed) except in our Twos Plus classes.
 Children must be able to separate from parents or caregiver in a timely manner and must be able to communicate their basic needs and follow simple directions.

+This program is designed especially for “young threes” who will benefit from a smaller number of participants and a shorter class (2 hours).
+It fosters a warm and nurturing environment where children are encouraged to explore and interact with one another, while being introduced to key early childhood skills and concepts through play and hands-on experiences.
+Children may wear Pull-Ups®.

 This program focuses on creating a warm and nurturing environment where children are encouraged to explore and interact with one another.
-Children are introduced to key early childhood basic skills and concepts though play and hands-on experiences.

-This program is designed for children who are ready for an additional day of preschool.
-The program focuses on creating a warm and nurturing environment where children are encouraged to explore and interact with one another.
-Children are introduced to key early childhood basic skills and concepts though play and hands-on experiences.
+Children are introduced to key early childhood basic skills and concepts through play and hands-on experiences.

 Sample Day from the Things That Grow Unit